 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
+Presented in one of the following modes:

 - written: 600-1000 words

 - spoken: 3-4 minutes

 - multimodal

 - non-presentation: 10 A4 pages max (or equivalent)

 - presentation: 4-7 minutes.